milan-sony/hacktoberfest2023/README.md

 4. Take a copy of the the `template.html` file which is inside the `sample` folder under `contrib` folder and change it with your details.
 5. Commit and push your changes to your forked repository.
 6. Create a pull request (PR) to this repository.

-## 🌟 Happy Hacking! 🎉

-Lorem Ipsum is simply dummy text of the printing and typesetting industry.
-Lorem Ipsum has been the industry's standard dummy text ever since the 1500s, when an unknown printer took a galley of type and scrambled it to make a type specimen book.
-It has survived not only five centuries, but also the leap into electronic typesetting, remaining essentially unchanged.

 ## ⚠️ Disclaimer